-- 49.01 Any protective equipment used by players (elbow pads, knee pads, helmets, face masks, soft casts, etc.) must be of a single colour, in principle the same colour as the shirt.
-It must not contain any manufacturer or sponsor logos or any other words or image. - 49.02 At all matches in the competition, team captains should wear a UEFA social responsibility campaign captain's armband, provided by UEFA to all participating clubs. - 49.O3 For the finals, all non-playing attire and all special equipment used in the hall and not provided by UEFA must be free of sponsor advertising or manufacturer identification except where expressly stated otherwise the UEFA Equipment Regulations.
-This provision applies: - a. during any activities in the hall on the day before the match; - b. at any official training session before the match;
+- 47.01 Any protective equipment used by players (elbow pads, knee pads, helmets, face masks, soft casts, etc.) must be of a single colour, in principle the same colour as the shirt.
+It must not contain any manufacturer or sponsor logos or any other words or image. - 47.02 For the finals, the special equipment provided to each participating association must be used, to the exclusion of any similar items. - 47.03 Captain's armbands branded with a UEFA social responsibility campaign must be worn if provided by UEFA. - 47.04 For the finals, only warm-up bibs provided by UEFA may be used during official training sessions, for pre-match warm-ups and for substitute players' warm-ups. - 47.05 For the finals, all non-playing attire and all special equipment used in the hall and not provided by UEFA must be free of any manufacturer identification or sponsor advertising except where expressly stated otherwise in the UEFA Equipment Regulations.
+This provision applies: - a. during any activities in the hall on the day before the match; - b. at any official training session before any match; - c. during any media activities at the finals (in particular for interviews, press conferences and appearances in the mixed zone); - d. on the day of any match, from arrival at the hall until departure from the hall.